ZichooleLongGui/enterprise/README.md

 Features to be integrated:

-- secure by default: tls enabled
+- secure by default: spifee based x509 identities and mutual tls
-- authentication: rbac and service-to-service
+- authentication: rbac service to service access control
-- central control plane
+- central control plane: single location to manage acls, routing, etc
-- circuit breaking
+- circuit breaking: fail fast when errors occur
-- distributed tracing
-- rate limiting
+- rate limiting: limit thundering herd issues when things fail
-- smart routing
+- smart routing: weighted and priority based routing
-- instrumentation
+- built in metrics: record and retrieve stats/debug info
+- distributed tracing: understand the behaviour of requests
+- distributed logging: see what happened and when it happened
-- performance tuned
+- performance tuned: optimised from day 1 for high performance
-- federated routing
+- federated routing: multi-dc networking with minimal config

 ## Pricing